 When you enter a guilty plea you are completely admitting that you are guilty of the offense, and the plea can be used against you in later proceedings.
 When you enter a no contest plea, you are admitting the facts alleged by the state but are NOT admitting guilt, and therefore the plea cannot be used against you in later proceedings.

 However, guilty and no contest pleas both result in convictions and are the same for sentencing purposes.

-If you have been arrested and need legal advice regarding courtroom proceedings, contact Attorney Patrick Mulligan at 937-228-9790 for a free consultation.
+If you have been arrested and need legal advice regarding courtroom proceedings, contact Mulligan & Associates at 937-228-9790 for a free consultation.

 You should always plead Not Guilty, and ask for time to hire a lawyer.
 You will not be penalized for pleading not guilty and later changing your plea.

 If you plead guilty or no contest, you will automatically be convicted of the offense, and it can be difficult to withdraw a guilty or no contest plea once it is entered.

 If you or a family member has been arrested, pick up the phone and get some advice before it’s too late.
 Call Attorney Patrick Mulligan at 937-228-9790 – the call is free.